 This is the kind of spot they usually start.
 You see all the concrete around, all this concrete intersecting, radiates the heat onto this grass, which stresses this grass out.
 Drought stresses this grass and chinch bugs just love that.

 Nitro-Phos Granular Chinch Bug Treatment

 We do carry a product that Nitro-Phos has that’s a really good one.
-But any product that’s got Bifen in it is a really good one.
+But any product that’s got Bifen in it is a really good choice.
 The one we carry is Nitro-Phos Bug Out Max.
-And it’s a granular insecticide.
+It’s a granular insecticide.
 You put it out with your spreader and then you water it in a little bit.

 Cyonara Liquid Insecticide Chinch Bug Treatment

 We also have a product called Cyonara Lawn & Garden, which is a liquid that you apply to your lawn with a hose.

 At the first signs of these bugs or if you see drought stress, you should check for the bugs.
 Get on your hands and knees and spread that grass.
 If you see some gnat kind of things crawling around in there, then it’s time to use either the Bug Out Max or the Cyonara Lawn & Garden.